rBrenick/json-editor/README.md

 2022-09-24 - Rewrote from scratch

 New features:
+- Can be run in a standalone python interpreter
 - Separated out the data_tree widget to its own thing
 - Better handling of different data structures
 - Remember indentation when saving file